Communication-Efficient Distributed Learning via Sparse and Adaptive Stochastic Gradient: Theoretical analysis

-This section presents a detailed theoretical analysis of the SASG algorithm.
-Different from LASG, this study applied a biased top-$k$ sparsification operator, and the introduced compression error complicates the theoretical analysis.
-To tackle this challenge, we first prove that the residuals of the compression operator are bounded and define a crucial auxiliary variable $\nu^{t}$ to couple the model parameters $\omega^{t}$ with the compression error $e_{m}^{t}$.
-After that, we introduce a Lyapunov function (with respect to the auxiliary variable $\nu^{t}$) which is compatible with the selection criterion \eqref{condition}.
-The descent lemma on the Lyapunov function derives the convergence theorem of the SASG algorithm, and its convergence rate matches that of the original SGD.
-For brevity, we include all the proof details in Section \ref{sec:prf}.
+This section provides a detailed theoretical analysis of the SASG algorithm.
+As shown in Table \ref{tab:overhead}, unlike LASG, the SASG algorithm relies solely on biased gradient information from partial workers for model updates, which complicates its convergence analysis.
+To overcome these challenges, we first prove that the residuals of the compression operator are bounded (Lemmas \ref{lem:1} and \ref{lem:2}) and introduce a critical auxiliary variable that couples the model parameters with the compression error.
+Subsequently, we define a new Lyapunov function with respect to the auxiliary variable, which is also compatible with the selection criterion \eqref{condition}.
+The descent lemmas on the value of the objective function (Lemma \ref{lem:3}) and the Lyapunov function (Lemma \ref{lem:4}) derive the convergence theorem for the SASG algorithm (Theorem \ref{thm:1}), and its convergence rate is consistent with that of the original SGD algorithm.
+All proof details are included in the Proofs (Section \ref{sec:proof}).